-We may collect your personal information – including your email address, name, phone number and mailing address – in the following circumstances:
+In order to conduct our business, we may collect your Personal Information – including your email address, name, phone number and mailing address – in the following circumstances:

 - when you complete forms on our website or elsewhere (including registration forms, application forms and other forms);

 - when you create, modify, or use any accounts or registered user facilities available through our website;